How is breast cancer found?

 Breast cancer grade: If a biopsy sample is cancer, it is given a grade from 1 to 3.
 Low grade means that the cancer looks more like normal breast tissue.
 These cancers tend to grow and spread more slowly.
 As a rule, a lower grade number means a slower-growing cancer, while a higher number means a faster-growing cancer.
 The grade helps predict the outcome (prognosis) for the woman.

 HER2/neu status: About 1 out of 5 breast cancers have too much of a protein called HER2/neu.
 Tumors with increased levels of HER2/neu are called HER2-positive.
-These cancers tend to grow and spread faster than other breast cancers unless they are treated with certain drugs that target the HER2/neu protein (these are discussed in the section, "Targeted therapy for breast cancer")
+These cancers can be treated with drugs that target the HER2/neu protein (these are mentioned in the section "Targeted therapy for breast cancer")

 Tests to find breast cancer spread